Alex Verdugo Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 14th in MLB with a collective nine strikeouts per nine innings.
+- The Rays pitching staff is 10th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Rays' 1.73 team ERA ranks first among all league pitching staffs.
+- The Rays have the top team ERA across all league pitching staffs (2.17).

-- The Rays surrender the first-fewest home runs in baseball (four total, 0.4 per game).
+- Rays pitchers combine to allow the first-fewest home runs in baseball (five total, 0.4 per game).

-- Bradley makes his first start of the season for the Rays.

-- The right-hander will make his MLB debut at 22 years old.

 © 2023 Data Skrive.
 All rights reserved.